Partnership handshake innovation corporate business concept

 Cybersecurity due diligence is important in M&A because it provides insight into potential cyber risks and how they could affect the success of the transaction.
 It helps protect confidential information and company data from malicious actors who might try to use the information for personal gain.

 Without proper cybersecurity due diligence in M&A, risks can be significant.
 In recent years, some companies are setting aside a percentage of the total transaction for the potential fallout of an impending attack.
-A 2019 Forescout survey shows that 53% of respondents said that their organization had experienced a critical cybersecurity issue during an M&A deal that put the deal at risk.
-After closing a deal, 65% of respondents regretted the deal because of potential cybersecurity issues.
+According to a recent article from Gartner, by 2025, 60% of organizations will use cybersecurity risk as a primary determinant in conducting M&A transactions and business engagements.

 Higher Success Rates: Improve the number of M&A deals that are successful and avoid fines or the cost of losing the trust of customers, partners, and investors.